 Brunello di Montalcino is a DOCG red wine.
-It is made only from grapes grown within the administrative boundary of the Municipality of Montalcino in the Province of Siena in south-eastern Tuscany.
-The Ombrone, Asso, and Orcia Rivers run through the manufacturing area, covering 243.62 sq. km.
+It is made only from grapes grown within the administrative boundary of the Municipality of Montalcino in the Province of Siena in Southeastern Tuscany.
+The Ombrone, Asso, and Orcia Rivers run through the wine region which covers about 243.62 square kilometers.

-Because it was produced in different geological eras, the Montalcino Hill contains a variety of soil-type habitats, ranging from sandstone to a combination of limestone, alberese, and marl and sandy and clay-filled soil.
-Due to its location between the sea and the central Apennines, the climate is the Mediterranean with some continental features.
+The Montalcino Hill contains a variety of soil types, ranging from sandstone to a combination of limestone, alberese, and marl along with sandy and clay-filled soil.
+Due to its location between the sea and the central Apennines Mountains, it has a Mediterranean climate with some continental features.

-Montalcino’s profession for generations has been the manufacturing of great wines, including during the legendary siege of Montalcino in 1553.
-Moscatello, a sweet white wine recognized in the Universal Exposition of Paris in 1967, was the most well-known and prized wine in the area until the second part of the nineteenth century.
+Montalcino has been producing great wines for centuries, including during the legendary siege of Montalcino in 1553.
+Moscatello, a sweet white wine recognized at the Universal Exposition of Paris in 1967, was the most well-known and prized wine in the area until the second part of the nineteenth century.

-With the onset of phylloxera and oidium, which were destroying the vines, Ferruccio Biondi Santi, Clemente Santi’s grandson, began to research cloning the Sangiovese variety locally.
-This type was known as Brunello because of the exceptionally dark color of the grapes.
-His work and study yielded the Sangiovese Grosso variety, which still makes Brunello di Montalcino today.
+With the onset of phylloxera and oidium, which destroyed many of the vineyards, Ferruccio Biondi Santi, Clemente Santi’s grandson, began to research the local clone of the famous Sangiovese grape variety used to make Brunello di Montalcino.
+The local clone was known as Brunello because of the exceptionally dark color of the grapes.
+His work and study yielded the Sangiovese Grosso variety, which is still used to make Brunello di Montalcino today.

-Despite several accolades and recognitions, Brunello was only recognized and valued in the surrounding area for many years, partly due to its high price.
-The vicissitudes of the early twentieth century set in motion a reduction in winemaking to the point where only a few growers continued to produce between the two World Wars.
+Despite several accolades and recognitions, Brunello was mostly only recognized and valued in the surrounding area for many years, partly due to its high prices.
+The hardships of the early twentieth century set in motion a reduction in winemaking to the point where only a few growers continued to produce between the two World Wars.

 After WWII, however, winemaking resumed, and some producers had the foresight to agree on production guidelines for Brunello di Montalcino.
 Brunello di Montalcino grew in popularity throughout Italy and then internationally after 1950.

 Brunello di Montalcino is a ruby-colored wine with a distinct and powerful scent.
-It’s dry, toasty, tannic, robust, well-balanced, and leaves a lasting taste.
+It’s dry, toasty, tannic, robust, well-balanced, and leaves a lingering taste.
 Due to its attributes, Brunello di Montalcino may age well and improve over time.
-The wine’s elegance and harmonic body make it ideal for matching structured foods such as fur and feather game, red meats, and even mushrooms and truffles.
+The wine’s elegance and harmonic body make it an ideal match for structured foods such as wild game, red meats, and even mushrooms and truffles.

 On this Day